-In the climate change arena, adaptation is different from mitigation, through which we all try to reduce our carbon footprints.
-Adaptation refers to making changes to how we live based on changing conditions, to reduce hazards and increase resilience to future conditions.
+In climate change, adaptation is different from mitigation, which are the ways we try to reduce our carbon footprint.
+Adaptation refers to making changes to how we live in the face of change to reduce hazards and increase resilience to future conditions.

-In the Joint Platform, adaptation specifically means the plans and projects that either prepare us for sea level rise or improve our ability to alter our shorelines to reduce its risk.
+In the Joint Platform, adaptation specifically means the plans and projects that either prepare us for sea level rise or alter our shorelines to reduce its impacts.

-In some cases, we will adapt by restoring natural wetlands to absorb more water and buffer us from storms, while in other places we will build higher protections, such as seawalls, to keep water out.
-We may also avoid building new roads or homes in areas that are likely to flood or become wetland habitat.
+In some cases, we will adapt by restoring natural wetlands to absorb more water and buffer us from storms, while in other places when nature-based solutions are not feasible, we will build higher protections, such as seawalls, to keep water out.
+We may also avoid building new roads or homes in areas that are likely to flood or provide migration space for wetland habitats.
 Sometimes adaptation may even require removing things that are already built out of harm's way.
-Adaptation also will spur innovation as we learn how to co-exist with more water in the future.
+Adaptation also will spur innovative solutions as we learn how to co-exist with more water in the future.